erodb/Pomegranate/README.md

 * [Version History](#version-history)

 ## Publication Links
-The associated publication for this software can be found on [PLOS One](#publication-links) and [bioRxiv](#publication-links).
+The associated publication for this software can be found on [bioRxiv](#publication-links).

 ## Documentation
 See the [Documentation](https://github.com/erodb/Pomegranate/tree/master/documentation) folder for all user guides, tutorials and documentation.
-Included here will be a quick start guide to get Pomegranate installed through the Hauf Lab Tools macro manager.
-In addition, the Pomegranate User Guide will be accompanied by samples images.
+Included here are a quick start guide to get Pomegranate installed via the Hauf Lab update site.
+In addition, the Pomegranate User Guide will contain a link to a repository containing samples images.

 ## Contact Information
 **Development and Maintenance**